tensorpack/tensorpack/docs/user/dataflow.md

 + `reset_state()`.
 It's necessary if your Dataflow uses RNG.
 This method should reset the internal state of this Dataflow (including RNG).
 It get called after a fork, so that different child processes will have different random seed.
+You can also inherit `RNGDataFlow` which does this for `self.rng` already.

-With this "low-level" Dataflow implemented, you can then compose it with existing modules.
+With this "low-level" Dataflow defined, you can then compose it with existing modules.